 Vacuum Bell Before and After Photos

-Many people who are interested in pursuing Vacuum Bell Therapy for Pectus Excavatum desire to see Vacuum Bell before and after photos.
+Most people interested in starting Vacuum Bell Therapy for Pectus Excavatum want to see Vacuum Bell before-and-after photos.
 In this article, you will find real case examples and photos of people who have undergone Vacuum Bell Treatment with before and after photos.
-Most of these Photos have been taken from studies on on the effective of Vacuum Bell Therapy, and include scientifically documented results.
+Most of these Photos have been taken from studies on the effectiveness of Vacuum Bell Therapy, and include scientifically documented results.

 What is the Vacuum Bell?

 The Vacuum Bell is a medical device for the non-invasive treatment of Pectus Excavatum.
-It is made up of a silicone bowl with an attached hand-pump.
+It consists of a silicone bowl with an attached hand pump.
 The bowl is placed over the chest indent, and the pump is squeezed to create a pulling vacuum over the chest.
-The pulling force of the vacuum lifts the sunken chest to a normal position over time.
+The vacuum's pulling force gradually lifts the sunken chest to a normal position.
 The device is usually worn for at least two hours per day for 12-24 months to attain permanent results with the treatment.

 Vacuum Bell Before and After Pictures